How is Debt Holding You Back?

-It’s a fact: Every dollar that you spend on one thing is a dollar that you can’t spend on something else.
+Every dollar you spend on one thing is a dollar that you can’t spend on something else.
 If you’re spending some of your dollars every month on debt payments, you’re missing out on the opportunity to use those dollars for other things.

-Debt is an insidious and tricky form of financial slavery.
+Debt is a tricky form of financial slavery.
 It’s easy to get in to, but can be very tough to get out of.
 And it’s very expensive: The amount that you pay in interest on borrowed money can sometimes add up to more than the amount of money you borrowed in the first place.

-Unfortunately, large debt loads can hold you back from some of life’s most important financial goals, as well as some of the once-in-a-lifetime opportunities.
+Unfortunately, large debt loads can hold you back from some of life’s most important financial goals.
+It can stand in the way of once-in-a-lifetime opportunities.

-1) It keeps you from giving.
+1) Debt keeps you from giving.

 Generosity is an incredibly important part of a balanced financial life.
 In fact, it shows up twice in God’s Master Plan for your money — God wants us to tithe faithfully to our churches and to give generously to people in need around us.
 There are rewards attached to these actions, both a spiritual reward and a financial reward.

 2) It keeps you from investing.

-Over the course of life, the best way to build wealth is to diligently invest a little bit of money every month into a good mutual fund.
+Over the course of your life, the best way to build wealth is to diligently invest a little bit of money every month into a good mutual fund.
 In fact, doing so can very easily make you a millionaire.
 But if you have big car, credit card or student loan payments to make every month, you’re going to find it difficult to invest.

 3) It keeps you from exciting opportunities.